-Over the years, many journalists and bloggers have tried to unveil the shadow cast on the creator of Bitcoin without much luck.
+Over the years, many journalists and bloggers have tried to unveil the shadow cast on the creator of bitcoin without much luck.
 There have been a lot of candidates, some of them even self-nominated.
-However, none have given definitive proof of their claims, so we are still searching for the man (or woman) behind the mystery.
+However, none have given definitive proof of their claims, so we are still searching for the man behind the mystery.

 There is, though, one stand-out candidate.
-I had to guess, I would say with great certainty that he is the creator of Bitcoin.
-Before I tell you who I’ve chosen, let’s assess what we know about Satoshi.
+I had to guess, I would say with great certainty that he is the creator of bitcoin.
+Before I tell you who I’ve chosen, let’s assess what we know about Satoshi Nakamoto.
 Or, better yet, what he wants us to know.

 In Satoshi’s P2P Foundation profile, he claims to be a man from Japan, born on April 5, 1975.
 The problem is that he doesn’t behave or sound like someone from Japan.
 First of all, he wrote the whitepaper and his subsequent posts in perfect English.
 Secondly, his sleep pattern is very strange for someone living in Japan.